DanySK/course-laboratory-of-software-systems/slides/content/26-ddd-cqrs/_index.md

     * An application service’s job is to handle these error conditions and translate them into suitable representations for external parties
     * No external parties must be coupled to the structure of the domain errors

-* E.g., If the referrer has a debit in its balance, the point 3) must be skipped
+* E.g., If the referrer has a debit in its balance, point 3) must be skipped

 </div>